trunglv/mage2_dev/README.md

 #### We can enable a production mode on a local machine host, or DEV server (For saving time loading), And then just put only updated files to a pub/static folder.
 #### For example, you want to test a mixin you are implementing, just use a few commands.

-- Push mixin configuration in a requirejs-config.js of your module.
+- Push mixin configuration into a requirejs-config.js of your module.
 ```
    bin/magento  beta_dev:deploy_requirejs -t Magento/luna
 ```